 Founder, Cherrie Woods

-Cherrie Woods is a 16-year plus public relations (PR) veteran who has a client list that includes self-published and traditionally published authors, visual artists, arts and culture and non-profit organizations.
-She has held public relations’ staff and management positions at Baltimore City Dept. of Public Works, Reginald F. Lewis Museum, the Detroit Institute of Arts, Toronto Social Services and Public Health and Harbourfront Centre.
+Cherrie Woods is a 16-year plus public relations (PR) veteran who has a client list that includes self-published and traditionally published authors, visual and performing artists, arts festivals, clothing boutiqes, etc. She has held public relations’ staff and management positions at Baltimore City Dept. of Public Works, Reginald F. Lewis Museum, the Detroit Institute of Arts, Toronto Social Services and Public Health and Toronto's Harbourfront Centre.

-Woods has served as membership chair on the board of Baltimore Public Relations Society and is an active member of Black Writers Guild of MD.
-She was past president of NBPRS–Detroit and has been featured in several media outlets and publications including, ABCTV-2, Fox45-TV, WJZ-TV (CBS Affiliate), WEAA.88.9, Maryland Public Television, Sirius-XM, Toronto Star, Toronto World Art Scene, Who’s Who in Black Detroit, Michigan Chronicle, The Culvert Chronicles, The Baltimore Sun, Tellusdetroit.com and Rolling Out Magazine.
+Woods has served as membership chair on the board of Baltimore Public Relations Society and is an active member of Maryland Writers Assoc. and the Black Writers Guild of MD.
+She served as past president of National Black PR Society-Detroit and has been featured in several media outlets and publications including, ABCTV-2, Fox45-TV, WJZ-TV (CBS Affiliate), WEAA.88.9, Maryland Public Television, Sirius-XM, Toronto Star, Toronto World Art Scene, Who’s Who in Black Detroit, Michigan Chronicle, The Culvert Chronicles, The Baltimore Sun, Tellusdetroit.com and Rolling Out Magazine.

-As well as facilitating customized workshops for authors and creative entrepreneurs and is the author of Where Do I Start?
-10 PR Questions and Answers to Guide Self-Published Authors.
-She is an adjunct faculty at Maryland Institute College of Art.
-Woods is also an award-winning author of Free to Be Me: Poems on Love, Life and Relationships under the pseudonym Cherrie Amour.
+As well as facilitating customized workshops for authors and creative entrepreneurs, Woods is an adjunct faculty at Maryland College Institute of Arts and is the author of Where Do I Start?
+10 PR Questions and Answers to Guide Self-Published Authors and an award-winning author of Free to Be Me: Poems on Love, Life and Relationships under the pseudonym Cherrie Amour.